Roman Libya: Last centuries

 Solomon achieved significant successes against them, but his work was interrupted by a widespread military mutiny in 536.
 The mutiny was eventually subdued by Germanus, a cousin of Justinian, and Solomon returned in 539.
 He fell, however, in the Battle of Cillium in 544 against the united berber tribes, and Roman Libya was again in jeopardy.
 It would not be until 548 AD that the resistance of the Berber tribes would be finally broken by the talented general John Troglita.
-The last Latin epic poem of Antiquity, the de Bellis Libycis of Flavius Cresconius Corippus was written about this struggle.
+The last Latin epic poem of Antiquity, the de Bellis Libycis of Flavius Cresconius Corippus, was written about this struggle.

 Successively the province entered an era of relative stability and prosperity, and was organized as a separate exarchate in 584 AD.
 Eventually, under Heraclius, Libia and Africa would come to the rescue of the Empire itself, deposing the tyrant Phocas and beating back the Sassanids and the Avars.

 But that was the last Roman achievement: in 642 AD Moslem Arabs started to conquer Libya.
 The Arabs succeeded in temporarily driving the Byzantines out of Tripoli in 645 AD, but they did not follow that conquest with the establishment of a permanent Arab presence in the city.
 No further raids were conducted until 661, when the new Umayyad dynasty under Mu'awiya ushered in a new era of Muslim expansion.
 An official campaign to conquer North Africa began in 663, and the Arabs soon controlled most major cities in Libya.
 Tripoli fell again in 666 AD, and this time the Muslims ensured their control of their new lands by not immediately retreating to Egypt after the conquest.

-In 670 AD all Libya was in the hands of the Arabs: Roman rule since BC 2nd century finally ended.
+By 670 AD, all of Libya was in the hands of the Arabs: Roman rule since BC 2nd century had finally ended.
 Only in Benito Mussolini's time, more than one thousand years later, Libya was recreated as a political entity in 1934 (with a name borrowed from the Diocletian reforms).